 Um, no.

-Most adults strive to maintain a sense of safety and security for children by protecting them from the stress of life’s challenges.
-This makes sense, in part, because children rely on us to meet their needs and to keep them from harm.
 During the early years of the pandemic, people throughout the world faced illness, job loss, disconnection from loved ones, disruption of daily routines, loss of access to goods, services, and even death.
 Guidelines for how to navigate this crisis changed daily as new information emerged.
-Many adults shared they felt unsure of how to explain to children what is happening and how to deal with it.
-This has been a challenge parents, caregivers, and teachers have always faced: what do I “do” when challenges arise?
-There is no one-size-fits all answer.
+Many adults shared they felt uncertain about how to explain to children what is happening and how to cope with the challenging behavior.
+There was no one-size-fits all answer.
 This leads to uncertainty.
+Yet figuring out how to respond to challenges in a healthy manner comes up regularly for all humans.
+This article provides a framework for navigating the uncertainty of challenges based on science, not habit.

-The mistaken goal: protecting children
+The Mistaken Goal: protecting children

 Even though we have adjusted to living with this new virus and people do not seem to be as challenged by it now, we still face uncertainty daily; specifically, teachers, caregivers, and parents get stuck trying to respond to children’s challenging behavior with effective strategies.